Robertson College-Community Center

 The Center is also home for the Adrian L. and Dorothy L. Shuford, Jr. School of Performing Arts.
 Designed as a facility for the display of performing arts, the Center contains a common stage area for the main auditorium and little theatre.
 This feature allows wide flexibility in staging various events.
 There is an extensive rigging and fly-storage area backstage along with facilities for scenery preparation and costume design and production.

 The Center was built in 1964 with contributions from the citizens of the Salisbury and Rowan County community.
 The auditorium is named in memory of Dr. A.R.
 Keppel, fourteenth president of Catawba College (1942- 63); the little theatre is named in memory of Mr. and Mrs. B.V.
-Hedrick of Salisbury, benefactors of the College; the Crystal Lounge is named in honor of the late Mr. Clifford A. Peeler of Salisbury, trustee emeritus of the College, and the courtyard is named in honor of Mr. and Mrs. Charles E. Brady of Salisbury, N.C.
-Mr. Brady is a member of the Class of 1930.
+Hedrick of Salisbury, benefactors of the College; the Crystal Lounge is named in honor of the late Mr. Clifford A. Peeler of Salisbury, trustee emeritus of the College, and the courtyard is named in honor of the late Mr. and Mrs. Charles E. Brady of Salisbury, N.C.
+Mr. Brady was a member of the Class of 1930.
 The School of Performing Arts is named in honor of Adrian L. and Dorothy L. Shuford, Jr. of Conover, N.C.
 The late Mr. Shuford was a trustee emeritus and served as chairman of the Board of Trustees 1951-77; Mrs. Shuford is a professional concert pianist and serves as an adjunct member of the Department of Music faculty.

 The lighting system is comprised of a computerized control console, 112 dimmers, over two hundred lighting instruments, and ten hanging positions.
 Sound reinforcement utilizes a 36 channel modern mixing console, equalization equipment for each of the multiple speaker outputs, a complete patch bay, and an array of accessory equipment.
 Students are provided many opportunities to work with the equipment in real production situations.